Psychological Development & Life Cycle

 Some Terms

-- Whether a person's dominant erotic interests over a period of time are directed towards the same sex (homosexual), the opposite sex (heterosexual) or both (bisexual).
+Whether someone is primarily attracted to people of the same sex (homosexual), the opposite sex (heterosexual) or both (bisexual).

 What Makes People Gay?

-We do not know why people are gay any more than we know why people are straight.
-Earlier psychoanalytic case reports that proposed pathological family dynamics as the cause of homosexuality have not been supported by objective research.
-More recently, biological studies reporting findings such as variance in the size of certain hypothalamic nuclei or genetic linkage differences have been criticized for methodologic limitations and lack of replication.
-At this point, most experts agree that the origins of sexual orientation are multifactorial and require further research.
+We do not know why some people are gay any more than we know why other people are straight.
+Earlier psychoanalytic case reports that proposed pathological family dynamics have long since been discredited.
+More recent biological studies reporting findings such as variance in the size of certain hypothalamic nuclei or genetic linkage differences have suffered from methodologic limitations and lack of replication.
+At this point, most experts agree that the origins of sexual orientation are likely multifactorial and require further research.
 Although some combination of biological and environmental factors likely influence sexual orientation development, many LGBT people describe feeling "born that way" and view their sexual identities as a stable aspect of their essential selves.

 Identity

 Sexuality and sexual identities can be diverse and complex.
-Kinsey (1948, 1953) expounded upon this diversity with the development of the Kinsey scale.
-The scale of attraction goes from 0, totally heterosexual, to 6, totally homosexual.
+Kinsey (1948, 1953) attempted to describe this diversity with the development of the Kinsey Scale.
+The Scale describes sexual attraction from 0 (totally heterosexual) to 6 (totally homosexual).
 Refinements of the Kinsey scale add other dimensions of sexuality (Klein et. al., 1985) and recognize that people not only fall between the 0 and 6 poles on the attraction continuum, but can have different ratings with respect to sexual attraction, with whom they fall in love, and sexual behavior.
-Identity adds yet another dimension, so that a person with bisexual behavior (having sexual relations with both men and women) may self-identify as bisexual, gay, or straight.
-For example, a married man who does not feel attracted to women and has sexual experiences with men may have a homosexual sexual attraction but may nevertheless identify as "straight.

-Scales of measurement are generally not practical for describing one’s own identity.
-Most people need to have a coherent and consistent identity and life story, and ultimately tend to put themselves in the categories of straight, gay, or bisexual, rather than describing themselves as “a 3” or “a 5 on attraction, a 4 on behavior.”
-Moreover, as homosexual feelings and behavior can lead to stigma and discrimination, acknowledging one's homosexual feelings and adopting an identity that is bisexual or gay usually means that a person has strong and predominant same-sex attraction.
+As acknowledging homosexual feelings and behavior often leads to stigma and discrimination, adopting a gay or bisexual identity usually means that a person has strong and predominant same-sex attraction.
 Still, some people, perhaps women more than men, have adopted a myriad of terms to describe differing shades of identity: gay, lesbian, bisexual, bi-dyke, and queer, to name a few.

 Childhood & Adolescence